codefellows/portland-201d3/ProjectWeekGuide.md

 Your Project grade depends on how well your app integrates and applies concepts covered in this course, and on the extent to which it meets or exceeds the following requirements.

 #### General Coding Requirements
-- Your live deployment and your repo should refer to each other: in your repo's main README.md, add the URL of your live site.
-In your live site, such as an "About this app" page or a footer link, add the URL of your repo.
 - App works as expected, with no bugs.
-- Code comments: concise comments throughout; explain high-level (conceptual) purpose of each file and each block of code (e.g., objects, methods, global data in JS, DOM sub-structures in HTML, and property blocks or groups of property blocks in CSS).
 - Three interlinked pages with clear navigation between them.
 - At least two pages accept and process user input.
 - Deployed live on the Internet
+- Deployed app and your repo refer to each other: your repo's main README.md includes the URL of your live site.
+Your live site, has a page or footer link that shows the URL to your repo.
+- Code comments: concise comments throughout; explain high-level (conceptual) purpose of each file and each block of code (e.g., objects, methods, global data in JS, DOM sub-structures in HTML, and property blocks or groups of property blocks in CSS).
 - In your final version, remove these items from your web app:
   - Files that are irrelevant
   - "Commented out" code